ArtHitParade

 In the first works in the series, exhibited by Castelli in November 1994, the aesthetics of voluptuous curves often take precedence over narration.
 Amorous thoughts already appear in some scenes.

-In the Nude with Yellow Flower, sold for $ 23.6M including premium by Christie's on May 15, 2013, the young woman phones while preparing a flower for her interlocutor.
+In the Nude with Yellow Flower, sold for $ 23.6M by Christie's on May 15, 2013, the young woman phones while preparing a flower for her interlocutor.
 In the 1960s comics she wore a swimsuit.

-Nude with Red Shirt, oil and acrylic on canvas 198 x 168 cm painted in 1995, was sold for $ 28M including premium by Christie's on November 14, 2012, lot 39.
+Nude with Red Shirt, oil and acrylic on canvas 198 x 168 cm painted in 1995, was sold for $ 28M by Christie's on November 14, 2012, lot 39.

 In her bedroom, the young blonde slips her shirt over her shoulders.
 The viewer's attention is focused on the bare skin.
 In the original image, she wore underpants.
 The narrative figures are only seen at second reading.